foxhackerzdevs/FoxScan/README.md

 This tool is intended for:

-> ✅ Educational purposes
+✅ Educational purposes
-> ✅ Ethical hacking
+✅ Ethical hacking
-> ✅ Authorized penetration testing
+✅ Authorized penetration testing

-❌ Unauthorized scanning of systems is illegal.
+❌ Unauthorized usage is illegal.

-The developers are **not responsible for misuse** of this tool.
+The authors are **not responsible for misuse**.

 ---